CTCycle/XREPORT-radiological-reports-generator/README.md

 ### Resources
 This folder is used to organize data and results for various stages of the project, including data validation, model training, and evaluation.
 Here are the key subfolders:

-**dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREP_dataset.csv` that should be provided for training purposes.
+**dataset:** contains images used to train the XREPORT model (`dataset/images`), as well as the file `XREPORT_dataset.csv` that should be provided for training purposes.
 This .csv file must contain two columns:
-- `id` where the image names are located
+- `id` where the image names are given
 - `text` where the associated text is saved

 **generation:**